naggie/dstask/README.md

 There are a few things missing at the moment.
 That said I use dstask day to day and trust it with my work.

 * Recurring tasks
-* Subtask implementation (github issue style or otherwise)
+* Subtask/checklist implementation (github check list style)
 * Deferring tasks
 * Due dates
 * Advanced reports